 Founded in 1959, and conveniently located just 25 miles from New York City, Rockland Community College serves as an education, cultural and workforce development resource for the region, with sites in Haverstraw, Orangeburg (Auto Tech Center) and Nyack (Hospitality & Culinary Arts Center), in addition to the main campus in Suffern, New York.
 The College offers a safe, supportive learning environment for thousands of students from diverse backgrounds who appreciate small class sizes and personal attention from a distinguished, award-winning faculty that includes Fulbright scholars and SUNY Distinguished Professors.
 The student body is composed of first-time college students, high school students getting a head start on college coursework, international students, and adult learners at all levels.

 Thanks to the School’s affordable tuition, students who begin their career journey at RCC and then transfer to a four-year college, can save up to $100,000 on their education.

-RCC is also proud to provide career training and professional development to adult learners looking to change careers or upgrade their skills through its Career Skills Academy.
+RCC is also proud to provide career training and professional development to adult learners looking to change careers or upgrade their skills through its Economic Mobility and Workforce Innovation Division.